quicwg/base-drafts/draft-ietf-quic-invariants.md

 establishment process.

-The Connection ID fields in a Version Negotiation packet contain the Connection ID values from the packet that was received.
-This can provide some protection against injection of Version Negotiation packets by off-path attackers.
+The Connection ID fields in a Version Negotiation packet contain the Connection ID values from the packet that was received by the server, inverted to ensure correct routing of the packet toward the client based on the Destination Connection ID.
+Echoing the value of the client's Destination Connection ID in the Source Connection ID field can provide some protection against injection of Version Negotiation packets by off-path attackers.

 An endpoint that receives a Version Negotiation packet might change the version that it decides to use for subsequent packets.
 The conditions under which an